hyphal-domenico/ewallace.github.io/manual/_posts/2021-09-07-meetings-overview.md

 We sometimes take "weeks off" meetings, to give everyone a much-needed break.

 Meetings are in person where preferable, although it is usually possible to join by zoom, using the same [lab meeting link](https://ed-ac-uk.zoom.us/j/87317539855).
 Check the lab calendar or slack for the password.
-Please give enough notice (2 hours) ifyou will join a meeting by zoom, so that someone can set it up.
+Please give enough notice (2 hours) if you will join a meeting by zoom, so that someone can set it up.

 # Lab meetings for everyone (weekly)